The Technology Behind Precision

 Here's the most important thing to understand about what we sell: most aggregate yards never physically measure their inventory.
 They trust scale tickets, watch the piles, and reconcile at year-end.
 The 3-5% drift that quietly accumulates every quarter is the result.

-We give you a physical, independent measurement of every pile in your yard — accurate to 2-3%.
+We give you a physical, independent measurement of every pile in your yard.
+Month-over-month change detection — what reconciliation actually depends on — is typically tighter than 1.5% on undisturbed piles; the absolute volume against survey-grade ground truth lands within 2-3%.
 That's not perfect.
 But it doesn't need to be.
 The drift is bigger than the measurement error, which is exactly why the drift is detectable.
 Verification beats estimation, even imperfect verification.

 7. Audit-ready by design